rpiguy9907/Keyboards/LilWyseGuy/Readme.md

 # Lil Wyse Guy

+This keyboard was designed specifically to use Wyse keycaps (specifically their layout with an 8u spacebar).
+It is MX compatible so you can substitute a 7u spacebar, but will need to create a plate with cutouts for 7U plate mount stabilzers.

 These files are for a prototype keyboard and offer no warranty or guarantee of function.

 A zip file of the gerbers has been provided that you can upload to your PCB maker of choice (PCBway, JLCPCB, etc.) and order.